candy-chat/candy-plugins/register_connect_buttons/README.md

 Note that usually, XMPP servers only allow to assign a role to a user in a chatroom _after_ this user is connected.
 So you may have to write a chatbot with the username you wanna assign to your _visitors_, and to keep this bot always connected.

+Also, to allow many people to be connected with the same username, you need to use a different (for eg. timestamped) resource in `Candy.init()` for each one, see the example below.

 ## Dependencies
  Depends on `CandyShop.Register` plugin which allows registration.